Back to Freepik Calendar

 Mexico

-Saint John Baptist de La Salle, Pope Pius XII, and president Venustiano Carranza: the three precursors of Teachers’ Day.
+Saint John Baptist de La Salle, Pope Pius XII, and President Venustiano Carranza: the three precursors of Teachers’ Day.
 In Mexico, Teachers’ Day is celebrated on May 15th.
 This is because of a series of historical events related to Catholicism and the initiatives of a Mexican president.
 Firstly, there was a saint who was a lovely teacher: Saint John Baptist de La Salle, whose feast is celebrated on October 15th.
 He founded the Congregation of the Brothers of the Christian Schools, which focused on teaching poor and orphaned children.
-Pope Pius XII named him patron saint for educators of youth on May 15, 1945, so this day became the saint’s feast.
-Leaving religion aside, president Venustiano Carranza had also a lot to do with the celebration of Teachers’ Day in Mexico.
+Pope Pius XII named him the patron saint for educators of youth on May 15, 1945, so this day became the saint’s feast.
+Leaving religion aside, President Venustiano Carranza also had a lot to do with the celebration of Teachers’ Day in Mexico.
 President Carranza established Teachers’ Day thanks to the initiative of two people, Enrique Viesca and Benito Ramírez, in 1917.
 This way, the very first Mexican Teachers’ Day was celebrated in 1918.
 Happy Teachers’ Day, Mexico!

 Brazil

-Emperor Pedro I and the creation of “primeras letras”.
-Teachers’ Day is celebrated in Brazil thanks to a 16th-century emperor, Pedro I.On October 15, 1527, he passed a law to create schools of “primeras letras” for the lower classes.
-Thanks to this law, every city and town had its own school and most kids could learn how to read and write.
+Emperor Pedro I and the creation of “Primeras Letras.”
+Teachers’ Day is celebrated in Brazil thanks to a 16th-century emperor, Pedro I. On October 15, 1527, he passed a law to create schools of “Primeras Letras” for the lower classes.
+Thanks to this law, every city and town had its own school, and most kids had the opportunity to learn how to read and write.
 On October 15, 1947, more than 400 years later, Brazilians celebrated the very first teacher appreciation day in a little school in Sao Paulo.
 Because of these two important events related to education and educators, the Brazilian government declared Teacher Appreciation Day (or Teachers’ Day) in 1963.
 To honor their teachers, students give them cards and gifts.
-Parents are also involved in this celebration: they, together with schools, organize parties specially for teachers on this special day.
+Parents are also involved in this celebration as they, together with schools, organize parties specially for teachers on this special day.